-We are a congregation of about 100 engaged and active members.
+We are a congregation of about 120 engaged and active members.
 Our members live in Lafayette, Erie, Boulder, Broomfield, Longmont, Louisville and Denver.
 We are nurses, guitar makers, social workers, educators, photographers, musicians, chaplains, physicists, managers, landscapers, fundraisers, curators, caretakers, artists and students.
 We are singles, couples and families, old and young, straight and gay, longtime members and newcomers.
-We are people comfortable with both tradition and change and are looking for new expressions to honor both the aches and the holiness of life.
+We are people comfortable with both tradition and change who are looking for new expressions to honor both the aches and the holiness of life.
 We gather together because here we feel accepted and loved for who we are and encouraged to grow.

-We have been a congregation since 1875, making us one of the oldest in the state, and until 2010 were known as First Christian Church of Boulder.
+We have been a congregation since 1875, making us one of the oldest in the state, and until 2010 we were known as First Christian Church of Boulder.
 Our first location was 15th and Walnut.
 In 1960 the congregation built its second building, the stained glass fronted building on 28th Street, at the gateway into Boulder from Denver on Highway 36.
 We moved to our present location in Lafayette in January 2010.
 Our new building was formerly the home of St. Luke’s, a Greek Orthodox congregation.

 There are many milestones in our history together that say a great deal about the kind of congregation we are.
 In 1965 we completed the construction of Golden West, a senior living center, in the lot behind our building at 28th Street, a facility which continues to thrive, now providing 365 senior residences.
 In 1968 we helped start a subsidized licensed daycare program for low – moderate income families.
 In 1998 we partnered with Carriage House Community Table to host Community Table in the basement of our building at 28th Street, providing a hot meal to the homeless in the neighborhood three nights a week.
 That same year, following an eighteen month discernment process, we became the second Open and Affirming congregation in the Central Rocky Mountain Region of the Christian Church (Disciples of Christ.)